The Integral Role of CPR in Public Health

 Proper Technique for CPR

 Performing CPR effectively requires proper technique and training.
-The American Heart Association (AHA) recommends the following steps for performing CPR:
+Following steps for performing CPR:

 1. Call 911 or your local emergency number.